Ali Daei: Coaching

-In 2007 Summer Universiade, Daei was in charge as the head coach of the Iran students national team.
+In the 2007 Summer Universiade, Daei was in charge as the head coach of the Iran student's national team.

-He was technical manager of the Islamic Azad University team in 2009 World Interuniversity Games.
+He was technical manager of the Islamic Azad University team in the 2009 World Interuniversity Games.

 Managerial career

 Saipa

-On 8 October 2006, upon sudden leave of Saipa's German coach Werner Lorant, he was appointed as the interim manager of Saipa.
+On 8 October 2006, upon the sudden leave of Saipa's German coach Werner Lorant, he was appointed as the interim manager of Saipa.
 He was later officially announced as the full-time manager.
 On 28 May, Saipa became the Persian Gulf Cup champions in Daei's first season at the helm.
 Going into his second season as manager, Daei relinquished his playing duties for the defending champions and found himself on the sidelines full-time.
-The results of Saipa's 2007–2008 campaign were not nearly as successful as his team finished 11th in the 18 team Iran Pro League table.
-However, Daei did lead Saipa to an Asian Champions League quarterfinal birth before leaving to take over as the full-time manager of the Iranian national football team.
+The results of Saipa's 2007–2008 campaign were not nearly as successful as his team finished 11th in the 18 teams Iran Pro League table.
+However, Daei did lead Saipa to an Asian Champions League quarterfinal berth before leaving to take over as the full-time manager of the Iranian national football team.

 Iran national football team

 On 2 March 2008, IRIFF officially appointed Ali Daei as Team Melli's new head coach.
 Despite admitting that his appointment as manager of the Iranian national team was a "surprise", Daei refused to leave his current coaching job at Saipa F.C., therefore taking on dual managerial careers until after Saipa had entered the Asian Champion League quarterfinals, after which Daei left Saipa by mutual consent.
 While Daei guided Iran to a respectable 16–6–3 mark, his third loss on 28 March 2009 to a Saudi Arabian team that was down 1–0 to Iran in Tehran proved to be the final straw.

-During his tenure as the National Team coach, the Iranian team managed the weakest World Cup Qualification results in its history with only one win out of 5 WCQ games.
+During his tenure as the National Team coach, the Iranian team managed the weakest World Cup Qualification results, with only one win out of 5 WCQ games.
 After the loss in the 2010 World Cup Qualifier, Daei was fired as head coach after the match.
-While introducing many new players such as Gholamreza Rezaei, and Ehsan Hajsafi, Daei's squad was often in flux as to who would be invited to a fixture.
-As well, many critics pointed towards the failures of Daei's team to score and an unsolved weakness in the central defense as causes for his downfall.
+While introducing many new players, such as Gholamreza Rezaei, and Ehsan Hajsafi, Daei's squad was often in flux as to who would be invited to a fixture.
+Many critics also pointed towards the failures of Daei's team to score and an unsolved weakness in the central defense as causes for his downfall.